Set up and manage network address translation with Cloud NAT

 gcloud

-1. Before setting up a Cloud NAT gateway, first create your Cloud Router.
-You need this Cloud Router to set up your Cloud NAT gateway.
+1. Create a Cloud Router in the region in which you want to use the Cloud NAT gateway.
+You need this Cloud Router to create your Cloud NAT gateway.

 gcloud compute routers nats create NAT_CONFIG \